habibasseiss/adaptive_menu/README.md

 # Adaptive Menu

 A Flutter package that provides an adaptive menu widget.
-It displays a native iOS pull-down menu (`UIMenu`) on iOS and a Material Design popup menu (`PopupMenuButton`) on other platforms.
+It displays a native iOS pull-down menu on iOS and a Material Design popup menu on other platforms.
 This ensures your app feels native on every device, especially on iOS.

 ## Features

 - **Platform-Adaptive:** Automatically uses `UIMenu` on iOS for a native feel and falls back to `PopupMenuButton` on Android and other platforms.
 - **Easy to Use:** A simple `AdaptiveMenu` widget that takes a list of actions and a child to display.
 - **Customizable:** Supports menu groups, dividers, icons, and destructive actions.

 ## Getting Started